janjongboom/mbed-client-ethernet-c-style/README.md

 # simple-mbed-client-ethernet

-Experiments in creating a simpler mbed Client API
+Experiments in creating a simpler mbed Client API.

 ## Setup